 Don’t let virtual birthday parties have all the fun—throw a virtual shower!
 Put a new twist on a traditional bridal shower by sending the bride your favorite cookbook.
 Pair it with an item from their registry so the couple can cook meals at home, even if they’re under quarantine.
 During the shower, share your go-to recipe and any tips for getting along with your future spouse during 24/7 togetherness.

 For a more activity-based shower, adapt tips from our bridal shower guide to work virtually like a calligraphy workshop or essential oil blending workshop.
 For a game that is even more fun to play virtually—have one person show photos of the couple at different ages and have guests guess what year each image was taken.

 A happy hour…for a baby shower?
 Yep, that’s right.
 Mocktails for mom, cocktails for the guests!

 Ask guests to send registry gifts directly to the parents-to-be, and have the new mom or dad open them live so everyone can join in on the fun.
 If everyone is local, have guests set gifts out on their porch.
 A host can pick up and deliver them.
 You can even include a celebratory cake or freezer meal for them to stash away.

 If grandparents aren’t able to travel, move your baby naming ceremony or gender reveal to video conferencing over Skype or Google Hangouts.
 Plus, if you record the virtual gathering you can rewatch grandma’s reaction over and over.
 Read more of our baby shower hosting tips here.

 Virtual ladies’ night in

-Take everyone’s minds off the news for a little while and check in on each other.
-Curb your cabin fever with a chill group hang over Skype.
+Take everyone’s minds off the pandemic for a little while and check in on each other.
+Curb your cabin fever with a personal, chill group hang over Skype.